 We have observed in vitro and in vivo activation of the HBG1/2 genes in preclinical studies with FTX-6058.
 We observed that FTX-6058 elevated levels of HbF with minimal adverse effects on important cellular health markers.
-As depicted in the graphic below, we also observed in vitro upregulation of HbF in primary human CD34+ cells differentiated into RBCs from five different healthy human donors and one SCD donor after seven days of drug treatment.
-FTX-6058 showed a significant elevation of HbF over baseline in each of these six donor cell lines.
+As depicted in the graphic below, we also observed in vitro upregulation of HbF in primary human CD34+ cells differentiated into RBCs from 14 donors, including nine different healthy human donors, four SCD donors and one sickle cell trait donor, after seven days of drug treatment.
+FTX-6058 showed a significant elevation of HbF over baseline in each of these 14 donor cell lines.
 We have conducted additional preclinical profiling in CD34+ derived cells and observed that treatment with FTX-6058 increased HbF levels to approximately 30% of total hemoglobin, as measured by mass spectrometry, high performance liquid chromatography, and fast protein liquid chromatography techniques.
-Notably, based on a review of data from other mechanisms, HbF fold induction in CD34+ cells has translated reliably into the clinic
+Notably, based on a review of data from other mechanisms, HbF fold induction in CD34+ cells has translated reliably into the clinic.